WizardAlfredo/dotfiles/README.md

 ## TODO

-better colors and maybe start new htb theme load a gtk theme change polybar theme change nvim theme change the fonts to rofi, terminal bat is not working (batcat)
+load a gtk theme
+change nvim theme
+change the fonts to rofi, zsh, polybar bat is not working (batcat)

 ## NOTES